HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 > *   If you set new data in the segment using the _[setData](Segment_Methods.html#setData)_ method, the earlier selected indices are cleared.
 > *   If you add additional data to the segment using the _[addAll](Segment_Methods.html#addAll)_ method, the earlier selected indices are retained.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the selectedItemIndices property for a CollectionView widget as [4,5]. frmColl.myColl.selectedItemIndices=[4, 5];
+//Sample code to set the selectedItemIndices property for a CollectionView widget as [4,5]. frmColl.myColl.selectedItemIndices=[4, 5];

 //Reading the selectedItemIndices of a CollectionView widget.